How To Hang Unpasted Wallpaper For Beginners!

 After a panel is up on the wall, just hold the putty knife against the ceiling/edge/baseboard, and then run your brand new razor blade along the edge to cut off the excess wallpaper.
 This is how I did the windows too.
 Just go gently.

 Match up the patterns!
 Sounds difficult, but it isn’t really.
 All I did was hold the wallpaper roll up to the first strip on the wall to find the match, and cut it again with 4 inches of excess.
 I slapped the paste up on the wall, and went to town.

 Tip: After I put up a few rolls, I saw one or two places where tiny little edges of the paper had opened off the wall because it was missing paste.
-I gently moved the tip of the seam repair glue inside the paper, squeezed out a very small dot, and smoothed the paper out.
+I gently moved the seam repair glue tip inside the paper, squeezed, and smoothed the paper out.
 Use sparingly.

 Honestly, I was totally impressed with myself.
 I am not a DIY girl by any means, I get hot, flustered and tend to rush things…. which isn’t a good combination for installing wallpaper.
 This was not that difficult though!

 Really, just pick a good simple paper for your first time, follow the directions here, and anyone can do this!

 Now just step back and admire your gorgeous wallpaper job!

 Shop The Room:

 The one question that remains is how is it that I could get the wallpaper up in a half days work, but those frames on the wall are still empty? 😉

 I hope you found this tutorial on how to hang unpasted wallpaper helpful!